Data reveal Maine’s broad participation in federal emergency loan program

 In all, companies in 15 towns and cities, including those comprising Greater Portland, Saco-Biddeford, Lewiston-Auburn and Bangor-Brewer, were issued about 52 percent of high-value paycheck protection loans.
 That is likely because there were more jobs to pay for in those areas and, in the case of some professional companies, compensation was higher to begin with.

-Loans of less than $150,000 were disbursed more widely across the state, with only about 31 percent of the loans provided to companies in the top 15 towns and cities, again mostly in southern Maine.
+Loans of less than $150,000 were disbursed more widely across the state, with only about 31 percent provided to companies in the top 15 towns and cities, again mostly in southern Maine.

 Husson University in Bangor received a $5.9 million loan after it sent students home as the pandemic closed in on Maine.
 The school had to reimburse students more than $2 million in housing and other costs, which put it in a financial bind, said President Robert Clark.